-An invisible stitch is also called BLIND HEM STITCH and is used to for sewing a hem by hand.
+An invisible stitch is also called a BLIND HEM STITCH and is used for sewing a hem by hand.

-It’s very easy to make an invisible hem using a blind stitch presser foot of a sewing machine and you can check my tutorial on blind hem stitching by machine here.
+It’s very easy to make an invisible hem using a blind stitch presser foot of a sewing machine, and you can see my tutorial on blind hem stitching by machine for more information.

-So if you want to learn how to hand sew a hem then continue reading.
+If you want to learn how to hand sew a hem, continue reading.

-For this (for example) draw a line with a sewing marker 1 cm (⅜ in) from the edge of fabric, fold fabric with pins or a running stitch and press with an iron.
+Draw a line with a sewing marker 1 cm (⅜ in) from the edge of the fabric.
+Fold the fabric with pins or a running stitch, and press with an iron.

-Draw another line 3 cm from the folded edge, fold fabric inside again with pins or a running stitch, press.
+Draw another line 3 cm (1 1/4″) from the folded edge.
+Fold the fabric inside again with pins or a running stitch, and press.

 Now you are ready to learn how to hand sew a hem.

-I am going to use a thick white thread so you can see how an invisible hem is done.
-But you should use the thread of matching color of course and thinner than the fabric.
+NOTE: I am going to use a thick white thread so you can see how an invisible hem is done.
+In your projects, use matching thread, and pick one that’s thinner than the fabric.

 Fold the fabric like this in the image below.